schmich/instascan/README.md

 ## Installation

 Instascan is a static site.
-Copy the [public](public) folder to a web server and serve over HTTPS (required for WebRTC in Chrome).
+Copy the [app/public](app/public) folder to a web server and serve over HTTPS (required for WebRTC in Chrome).

 ## Notes